modxcms/fred/docs/elements/options.md

 ID of the Media Source to use for Image fields.
 Multiple IDs can be passed separated by comma `,`.
 This option overrides `mediaSource`.

 ### settings
 An array of setting objects and group objects for the Fred Element.
+Settings can also contain a special import object, to import another option set.

 #### Available group properties
 - group - Name of a group of related sub-settings that open when clicked in a secondary panel.
 The value of the group property will be used as the label for the group